CounterpartyXCP/Documentation/Bylaws/Counterparty_Foundation_Bylaws.md

 ##Section 4.2 Annual Meetings:

-The annual meeting of each class of members shall be held in each calendar year, on such date and at such time and place as determined by the Board of Directors.
+An annual meeting of members may be held in each calendar year, on such date and at such time and place as determined by the Board of Directors.
 Annual meetings may be held in any manner permitted by law.

 ##Section 4.3 Special Meetings:

-Special meetings of members shall be held upon call of any of the following: (a) The Board of Directors; (b) The Chairman of the Board or Founding Member; or (c) Members holding fifteen percent (15%) or more of the Corporation's voting power by a written demand signed, dated, and delivered to the Secretary.
+Special meetings of members shall be held upon call of any of the following: (a) The Board of Directors; (b) The Chairman of the Board; or (c) Members holding fifteen percent (15%) or more of the Corporation's voting power by a written demand signed, dated, and delivered to the Secretary.
 Notice of a special meeting shall be given within thirty (30) days following the date written demand is delivered to the Secretary, in accordance with Section 4.4 below.
 Special meetings may be held in any manner permitted by law.

 ##Section 4.4 Notice of Meetings